Acknowledgements

 [Proposed] Automated Appointment Reminders

-The proposed appointment reminder feature will alert the doctor of any upcoming appointments within the next 24 hours upon launching the application or while it is running.
+The proposed appointment reminder feature will alert the user of any upcoming appointments within the next 24 hours upon launching the application or while it is running.

 Proposed Implementation